dna2118/Thesis_MPH_1/ThesisAnalysis.md

 </table>

-##### Housing satisfaction was not signficantly associated with self-reported mental health scores.
+##### Housing satisfaction was signficantly associated with self-reported mental health scores.
 Those who had completed less than high school for their education, had decreased mental health scores by 7.077 compared to those who graduated high school or received their G.E.D at a 5% level of signficance.

 ``` r
 library(summarytools)